 The Leichtag Property – The Leichtag Property is the former home of Ecke Ranch floriculture business.
 Zoned for agricultural use, the Property is 67 1/2 acres in the heart of Encinitas with 850,000 square feet of greenhouses.

 Seeds@City Urban Farm - a one-acre working farm located in the heart of downtown San Diego that serves as the outdoor classroom for the Sustainable Urban Agriculture program at San Diego City College.
 We train young, urban farmers while growing nutritious food for our community, encouraging self-reliance and a thriving local economy.

 Attendees will convene at the Beyster Auditorium at the Rady School of Management in San Diego for a series of panels and keynotes that will address the economic impact of a burgeoning and diverse small farm economy that is embracing innovation, sustainability and community to take advantage of growing local food marketplace in cities and counties across the country.
 A Farm-to-table Lunch will be provided by sponsor Tender Greens.
+Networking reception following the conference will be held at Draft Republic in La Jolla.
 Confirmed speakers for the November 4th Conference Day include: